 Cover the dish with foil and place in the preheated oven.
 Bake for 50 minutes or until the squash is almost tender.

 Meanwhile, pour the crackers into a ziplock bag.
 Using a flat meat mallet or bottom of a wine bottle, crush the entire sleeve of crackers to fine crumbs.
-Mix the parmesan cheese into the cracker crumbs.
+Mix the parmesan cheese and the remaining 4 tablespoons of butter into the cracker crumbs.